apache/pulsar-site/docs/concepts-messaging.md

 ### Hashing scheme

-[HashingScheme](/api/client/org/apache/pulsar/client/api/HashingScheme) is an enum that represents sets of standard hashing functions available when choosing the partition to use for a particular message.
+[Hashing Scheme](/api/client/org/apache/pulsar/client/api/HashingScheme) is an enum that represents sets of standard hashing functions available when choosing the partition to use for a particular message.

-There are 2 types of standard hashing functions available: `JavaStringHash` and `Murmur3_32Hash`.
+There are 2 types of standard hashing functions available:

+- JavaStringHash
+- Murmur3_32Hash

 The default hashing function for producers is `JavaStringHash`.
 Please pay attention that `JavaStringHash` is not useful when producers can be from different multiple language clients, under this use case, it is recommended to use `Murmur3_32Hash`.